minima-global/emh/docs/specification.md

 ### Admin App'

-A web-based interface to the EMH will be a javascript single-page application that allows EMH admins to create, send and receive tokens, review logs, create endpoints and specify actions.
+A web-based interface to the EMH will be a javascript single-page application that allows EMH admins to interface with the create, send and receive tokens, review logs, create endpoints and specify actions.
+In a server environment, this will run from a webserver.
+On a mobile, this will be a MiniDapp.
+However, both environments will use the same codebase.